dani-jozsef/jumonpy/README.md

 JumonPy is a simple, pbkdf2_hmac-based deterministic password generator utility.

-It allows the generation of mnemonic password bases for any number of services and accounts, including the ability to generate different "iterations" of passwords for a single service/account pair in case a password is compromised and needs to be replaced, making use of a reverse hash chain.
+It allows the generation of mnemonic passwords for any number of services and accounts, including the ability to generate different "iterations" of passwords for a single service/account pair via reverse hash chains, in case a password has to be changed periodically, or for the event of compromise.

 The core idea came from old Famicom (Japanese NES) games, which used password systems for 'saving' the game state.
 Unlike western versions, the Japanese passwords were uncannily mnemonic, thanks to the rather limited syllable set of the Japanese language, and were referred to in Japanese gamer culture as "resurrection spells".